International child abduction

 Further information: A list of the Contracting States and other useful information are available on the website of the Hague Conference.

-Between the EU Member States (with the exception of Denmark), the Brussels II a Regulation is applied (Council Regulation (EC) No 2201/2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, repealing Regulation (EC) No 1347/2000).
+Between the EU Member States (with the exception of Denmark), the 2019 Brussels II a Regulation (also called the Brussels II b Regulation) is applied (Council Regulation (EU) 2019/1111 of 25 June 2019 on jurisdiction, the recognition and enforcement of decisions in matrimonial matters and the matters of parental responsibility, and on international child abduction (recast) ).

 Further information: The text of the Regulation and the handbook on its application are available on the European e-Justice Portal.

 Related national legislation

 Act on Child Custody and Right of Access (361/1983)

 Act on the Enforcement of a Decision on Child Custody and Right of Access (619/1996)